Character.AI and Google agree to settle lawsuits over teen mental health harms and suicides

 New York (CNN) — Character.AI has agreed to settle multiple lawsuits alleging the artificial intelligence chatbot maker contributed to mental health crises and suicides among young people, including a case brought by Florida mother Megan Garcia.

-The settlement marks the resolution to some of the first and most high-profile lawsuits related to the alleged harms to young people from AI chatbots.
+The settlement, announced last week, marks the resolution to some of the first and most high-profile lawsuits related to the alleged harms to young people from AI chatbots.

 The terms of the settlements were not immediately available.

+Nearly a week after the settlement agreement was announced, Character.AI and the Social Media Victims Law Center, which represented the plaintiffs, released a joint statement saying they would continue to work together to promote youth safety.

+“These families are working to raise public awareness of the importance of safety in AI design and will continue their education and advocacy efforts on these critical issues,” the two parties said in the statement.
+“Over the past year, Character.AI has taken innovative and decisive steps with regard to AI safety and teens, and will continue to champion these efforts and push others across the industry to adopt similar safety standards.”

-Matthew Bergman, a lawyer with the Social Media Victims Law Center who represented the plaintiffs in all five cases, declined to comment on the agreement.
-Character.AI also declined to comment.
-Google, which now employs both Shazeer and De Freitas, did not immediately respond to a request for comment.
+Google, which now employs both Shazeer and De Freitas, did not respond to a request for comment.

 Garcia raised alarms around the safety of AI chatbots for teens and children when she filed her lawsuit in October 2024.
 Her son, Sewell Setzer III, died seven months earlier by suicide after developing a deep relationship with Character.AI bots.